populationtwo/camden-theme-documentation/docs/customization/menu.md

 # Menus

 Camden theme support [Custom Navigation Menu](http://en.support.wordpress.com/menus/ ":target=_blank").
-Custom Menu enable you to easily customize the navigation menu in this theme.
+Custom Menu enables you to easily customize the navigation menu in this theme.

 How to Create Menu
 1. Navigate to __Appearance__ > __Menus__.